freshautomations/efitools-centos/README.md

 This repository builds EFITools against the latest CentOS release.
 This keeps EFITools up-to-date and packaged for CentOS / RedHat.

-The build process takes the latest `master` branch from the kernel Git repos to build the `sbsigntools` and `efitools` packages.
+The build process takes the latest commit on the `master` branch from the kernel Git repos to build the `sbsigntools` and `efitools` packages.

 ## Todo and ToFix
-* Instead of pulling `master`, the build process should built the latest tagged release.
+* Instead of pulling `master`, the build process should build the latest tagged release.
 Until this is done, the package should not be considered for production use.
 * The RPM binaries should be signed using a GPG key.
 (This is in the works.)
 * A package repository should be set up.